Bi Dev Guide Ext Data Format

 No

-The character that separates field values in the csv file If this field is
+The character that separates field values in the csv file Any single

 Example